Foreclosure: Spain

 Unlike in the United States, where a foreclosure means the end of the line, the foreclosure hearing in Spain is just the beginning of the homeowner's troubles.
 They will have to work for the bank for many years and will be unable to ever own anything—even a car.
 Spanish mortgage holders are responsible for the full amount of the loan to the bank in addition to penalty interest charges, and court fees.
 Much of this can be attributed to Spain having the highest unemployment rate in the "euro zone".
 Unlike in the US, bankruptcy is not an adequate solution since mortgage debt is specifically excluded.
 Unlike other European countries, you cannot go to the courts for any sort of debt relief.
 There has been much contention over these policies in the Spanish Parliament but the government is convinced that keeping these policies will prevent Spanish banks from ever experiencing something similar to the US mayhem.
 With repossessed real estate properties on their books worth about €100 billion the banks in Spain are eager to get rid of foreclosures.

 South Africa

 For a developing country, there is a high rate of foreclosures in South Africa because of the privatisation of housing delivery.
 One of the biggest opponents of foreclosures is the Western Cape Anti-Eviction Campaign which sees foreclosures as unconstitutional and a particular burden on vulnerable poor populations.

 Switzerland

-In Switzerland, foreclosure takes place as a form of debt enforcement which is served by the overlord of debt (currently Lord Overton Sheraton) proceedings under Swiss insolvency law.
+In Switzerland, foreclosure takes place as a form of debt enforcement under Swiss insolvency law.

 United Kingdom

-In the United Kingdom, foreclosure is a little-used remedy which vests the property in the mortgagee with the mortgagor having neither the right to any surplus from the sale nor liability for any shortfall.
-Because this remedy can be harsh, courts almost never allow it especially if a large surplus is likely to be realised, furthermore when a substantial surplus is unlikely to be realised then mortgagees are disinclined to seek foreclosure in the first place since that remedy leaves them no recourse to recover a shortfall.
-Instead, the courts usually grant an order for possession and an order for sale, which both mitigates some of the harshness of the repossession by allowing the sale while allowing lenders further recourse to recover any balance owing following a sale.